Veronica H. Villena

 Office: 412 Business Building

 Veronica H. Villena is an assistant professor of supply chain and information systems in the Smeal Business School at the Pennsylvania State University.
-Her research has focused on how buyers and suppliers inadvertently create relational inertia when they commit to establishing strategic partnerships.
-She is also interested to examine which mechanisms these companies should purposefully set to avoid this inertia and how it can change when buyers and suppliers are embedded in larger networks.
-Her studies, which have been recognized by the Production and Operations Management, Decision Sciences Institute, and Academy of Management, have disclosed the negative outcomes of strategic partnerships within the supply chain, the role of supply chain managers in assisting this type of relationships, and the trade-offs between efficiency and innovation in collaborative buyer-supplier efforts.
-Her work has been published in a variety of prestigious journals, including Journal of Operations Management, Journal of Supply Chain Management and Decision Sciences.
-You can easily access and download Dr. Villena's research papers on the Social Science Research Network (SSRN): http://ssrn.com/author=1024352
+Her research has focused on how buyers and suppliers inadvertently create relational inertia when they commit to establishing strategic partnerships and the mechanisms that help them overcome this inertia.
+Dr. Villena's current research explores how leading companies transfer their best environmental and social practices to their first-, second-, and third-tier suppliers.
+Her studies have been recognized by the Production and Operations Management Society, Decision Sciences Institute, and Academy of Management Society.
+Her work has been published in a variety of prestigious journals, including the Journal of Operations Management, Production and Operations Management Journal, the Journal of Supply Chain Management, the Journal of Management, and Decision Sciences Journal.
+You can easily access and download Dr. Villena's research papers on Google Scholar: http://scholar.google.com/citations?user=ACsVe_AAAAAJ&hl=en

 Villena, V.H., Revilla, E., & Choi, T.Y., "The dark side of collaborative buyer-supplier relationships: A social capital perspective", Journal of Operations Management, 2011, 29(6), 561-576.